victorwardi/WaesScalableWeb/README.md

 ## Improvements

 - Put the app in a docker container
-- Add of real database, not an in memory one.
+- Add a real database, not an in memory one.
-- Add profiles such as local, dev, hom, prod and test.
+- Add profiles such as: local, dev, hom, prod and test.
 - Internationalization.